mitrid-labs/mitrid-core/README.md

 ## Testing

-To test the library, just run `cargo run` from the command line.
+To test the library, just run `cargo test` from the command line.
 Please, don't use in production the cryptographic libraries used in the tests.